seamfix/devops-quickassess/README.md

-# peter-sre
+# devops-quickassess

-SRE assessment for Peter
+SRE assessment for Fatoki